noccu/veera/README.md

 # Installation & Usage

 1. Download or clone the repo into a folder.
+   * Check out the develop branch if you want the absolute latest but possibly buggy updates.
    * If using ZIP download, extract and overwrite your current folder to update.
    * Since v1.3.2 Veera will notify about updates; once for commits, every startup for releases.
 2. In your Chrome extensions page, click "Load unpacked" and point to the repo folder.